Skip to main content

 The neighborhood and social benefits of greenways include connecting and linking people to adjacent neighborhoods, landmarks and activities.
 Greenways provide pedestrian & bike-oriented accessibility.
 A survey by the National Association of Realtors cited walking and biking trails as the #1 amenity desired by homebuyers.
 The CDC determined that by creating and improving places in our communities to be physically active, there could be a 25 percent increase in the amount of people who exercise at least 3 times a week.
 Mecklenburg County residents have consistently ranked paved walking and biking trails as a top priority for Park and Recreation.

-Greenways as Transportation
+Greenways as transportation

 As our community builds out the greenway network, it’s important for us to realize the transportation potential of the system.
 Expanding the network allows more people to reach jobs, educational opportunities, as well as locations like grocery stores and houses of worship.